 1. Use parental controls on your browser then monitor…monitor… monitor.
 Most parents will affirm that they do monitor their child’s activity.
 However, your teenager is likely much savvier than you are.
 It is not enough to occasionally walk by and look over their shoulder.
 You need to make sure the parental controls are always activated.
 You don’t need to know more about computers but you must know more about monitoring the computer than they do.

 2. Purchase “ghostware” to know what your teenager doing when you

 are not looking.
 It’s relatively easy to install software on your computer that will allow you to monitor what your teenager is doing.
 Unfortunately, you may be able to trust your teenager but you can’t trust everyone that they’re meeting online.
-It’s essential to carefully monitor communications to insure that your teenagers is following guidelines that you can support.
+It’s essential to carefully monitor communications to ensure that your teenagers are following guidelines that you can support.
 This also gives you a tool for keeping track of their language and the quality of the

 exchanges.
 You can see every keystroke made when they’re online or writing an email.
 They won’t like it but the internet is the gateway to the entire world the good and the bad.

 In my opinion, it’s fair game to warn your teenager that this is not a confidential form of communication and that you will be watching over their shoulders.
 They don’t need to know exactly how you were doing this.
 You just need to keep an eye on things and have integrity by letting them know you will be watching.